DeltaXML/vscode-xpath-notebook/README.md

 Press the '`+ Code`' or '`+ Markdown`' buttons to add Code or Markdown cells.
 To execute a cell, press `Ctrl-ENTER` on the keyboard or click on the 'execute' button alongside the cell.
 When a Code cell is executed the result is shown in the Output cell immediately below the current cell.

-For XPath Notebooks the Output cell type is JSON text.
+For XPath Notebooks the default Output Cell type is JSON text.
 This allows XPath maps, arrays and sequences to be represented in an intuitive way.

+### Result node navigation

-If a result item is an XML node then the XPath for the node is shown with special syntax highlighting to differentiate it from a string value.
+If a result item is an XML node the XPath for the node is shown with special syntax highlighting.
+Result nodes can be navigated easily: first press and hold the `CMD` button and then click on the XPath in the output cell.
+The corresponding source XML document will be shown alongside the XPath Notebook, with the corresponding node highlighted.

-> If you want to see the string values of XML nodes in the output cell
+> To view the string values of XML nodes in the output cell
-> you should convert them to a string, for example, using the `string()` XPath string contructor function, e.g. `/books/book/@author! string()`
+> you should convert them to a string, for example, using the `string()` function, for example: `/books/book/@author! string()`

 ![empty notebook](json-output.png)